Rokeby Hall is a country house in the Neoclassical style built for Richard Robinson, Archbishop of Armagh.

 Richard Robinson was the sixth son of William Robinson of Rokeby Park in Yorkshire.
 After coming to Ireland as chaplain to the Duke of Dorset in 1751, he eventually rose through the ranks of the chuch before becoming Archbishop of Armagh in 1765.
-Prior to Robinson's appointment, most Archbishops had spent little time in Armagh which at the time was a small town featuring many mud huts according to accounts from the period.
-Primate Robinson is best remembered for transforming the city of Armagh to the beautiful Georgian town it is today.
-His many contributions to the city include the Armagh Public Library, the Armagh Observatory, the Gaol, the Armagh Infirmary and the Archbishop's Palace, Chapel and Palace Stables.
+Prior to Robinson's appointment, most Archbishops had spent little time in Armagh which in 1759 had been described as 'an ugly, scattered town'.
+Primate Robinson is credited with much of Armagh's transformation to the beautiful Georgian city it is today.
+His many contributions to the city include the Armagh Robinson Library, the Armagh Observatory, the Gaol, the Armagh Infirmary and the Archbishop's Palace, Chapel and Palace Stables.

 He was created the 1st Baron Rokeby in 1777, choosing the title "Rokeby" as his elder brother Sir Thomas Robinson had by then sold the family estate of Rokeby Park.
 He purchased land at Marlay in Co.
-Louth from the Earl of Darby to create a new "Rokeby" estate.
+Louth from the Earl of Derby to create a new "Rokeby" estate.
 On his death, his titles passed to a cousin but he left the Rokeby estate in Louth to the son of his sister Grace.
-The Reverend John Freind changed his name to his maternal surname "Robinson" and moved from England to Rokeby Hall in 1794.
+The Reverend John Freind changed his name to his maternal surname "Robinson" and moved to Rokeby Hall in 1793.

 Thomas Cooley was an English architect who moved to Ireland after winning a competition in 1769 to design a new Royal Exchange in Dublin.
 The Royal Exchange, completed is 1779, is now Dublin's City Hall.
 In 1775 he was appointed chief architect to the Board of Works.
 He was employed by Richard Robinson to design and build many of the new buildings in Armagh and was also responsible for the initial design of Rokeby Hall before his death.